-The more you do this, the more they will consider it the norm and, when the time comes for them to cross the road themselves, then they will follow the Green Cross Code like you taught them.
+The more you do this, the more they will consider it the norm and, when the time comes for them to cross the road alone, they will follow the Green Cross Code exactly as you taught them to.

 Make sure that others are following the Green Cross Code

-If your child is looked after by a babysitter, an older sibling or family member, then make sure that they too are following the Green Cross Code.
-This is especially the case if the babysitter or family member is fairly young, and your child looks up at this person.
-They are more likely to copy them and if they have bad road safety habits, then they could end up copying them.
+If your child is looked after by a babysitter, an older sibling or another family member, then make sure that they are also following the Green Cross Code.

 Ask them to help you cross the road